jimisor/isor.co.uk/log.md

 ## 2025

+- Admin of Google Play and iOs App Store applications.

 - Moved a component of a monolithic web app into a rest api architecture.
 To support development of an external React application.
 Including automated tests, auth, integration with 3rd party applications